Estimation of Dynamical Systems in Noisy Conditions and with Constraints: Problem Formulation

 Similarly if the constraints are $L(x_{k+1}-x_k)=L(A-I)x_k+LBw_k \leq a$ for all $k=1$ to $N$, we would have

 The above is an example of constraints involving state values at different times.
 As another example of constraints linking states at different times, consider a constraint on average value such as $\frac{1}{N}\sum_1^N Lx_k \leq \frac{1}{N}\sum_1^N y_k+b$.
 In this case we would have $U_k=\frac{1}{N}L$ and $V_k=0$ for all $k$.
-Since $U_k$ and $V_k$ are dependent on time $k$, the above formulation also allows for different constraints at different times.
+Since $U_k$ and $V_k$ can depend on time $k$, the above formulation also allows for different constraints at different times.
 One also notes that though $v_k$ does not appear in the general form of constraint described in (\ref{addconstr}), constraints involving $v_k$ can also be written as above.
 For example $|v_k| \leq a$ can be written as in (\ref{measnoise}) since $v_k=y_k-Cx_k$.
-Finally, though written in form of inequalities, the proposed approach can also be applied to equality constraints by either additional equality constraint terms in the Langrangian or writing equality constraint as a pair of inequalities (for example representing equality constraint $Lx=a$ as two inequality constraints $Lx \leq a$ and $-Lx \leq -a$).
+Finally, though written in form of inequalities, the proposed approach can also be applied to equality constraints by either additional equality constraint or writing equality constraint as a pair of inequalities (for example representing equality constraint $Lx=a$ as two inequality constraints $Lx \leq a$ and $-Lx \leq -a$).

-In the next problem we consider estimation with the dual objective of minimizing $\epsilon$- insensitive loss function while also incorporating such additional information about the states and exogenous signals.
+For the next set of problems we consider estimation with the dual objective of minimizing $\epsilon$- insensitive loss function (both quadratic and Huber) while also incorporating such additional information about the states and exogenous signals.

-\textbf{Problem 2 - Estimation with $\epsilon$- insensitive loss function and constraints : } Let P, Q and R be given positive definite matrices that describe relative magnitude of uncertainties in initial conditions, disturbances and measurement noise.
-Given measurements $\{y_1, \hdots , y_N\}$ of the system (\ref{system}), determine the estimate from the following optimization problem :
+\textbf{Problem 3 - Estimation with $\epsilon$- insensitive quadratic loss function and constraints : } Let P, Q and R be given positive definite weighting matrices for uncertainties in initial conditions, disturbances and measurement noise.
+Given measurements $\{y_1, \hdots , y_N\}$ of the system (\ref{system}), obtain the estimate from the following optimization problem :